The-Hunter-Oraganization/anime-info-api/README.md

-**Repository Name:** anime-info-api

-**Description:**
+# Anime API

+## Introduction
-The Anime Info API is a Flask-based web application that retrieves detailed information about anime from AniList using GraphQL.
-It provides endpoints to fetch anime information, including titles, descriptions, cover images, studio names, genres, episode details, start and end dates, and average scores.
-Additionally, it offers a JSON endpoint to directly access the anime data in JSON format.
-The API is designed to be easy to use and can be integrated into various applications or services that require anime-related data.
+The Anime API is a RESTful web service built with Flask and Python.
+It allows users to retrieve information about anime using the AniList GraphQL API.
+The API provides endpoints to fetch anime details, such as title, synopsis, poster, genres, episodes, duration, start date, end date, and average score.

-**Features:**
+## Features
-- Fetch detailed information about anime by ID
+- Retrieve anime information by ID
-- Retrieve anime titles, descriptions, cover images, studio names, genres, episode details, start and end dates, and average scores
+- Fetch anime details including title, synopsis, poster, genres, episodes, duration, start date, end date, and average score
-- JSON endpoint to directly access anime data in JSON format
-- Error handling for failed API requests

-**Usage:**
+## Requirements
+- Python 3.7 or above
+- Flask
+- Requests

+## Installation
-1. Clone the repository: `git clone https://github.com/The-Hunter-Oraganization/anime-info-api.git`
+1. Clone the repository: `git clone https://github.com/soheru/anime-api.git`
+2. Navigate to the project directory: `cd anime-api`
-2. Install the required dependencies: `pip install -r requirements.txt`
+3. Install the dependencies: `pip install -r requirements.txt`

+## Usage
-3. Run the Flask application: `python app.py`
+1. Start the Flask server: `python app.py`
-4. Access the API endpoints:
+2. Access the API documentation at: [http://localhost:5000](http://localhost:5000)
+3. Use the following endpoint to retrieve anime information:

+   `GET /anime/info/{anime_id}`

+   Replace `{anime_id}` with the ID of the anime you want to fetch.

+## Example
-   - `/anime/info/<anime_id>`: Retrieve detailed information about a specific anime by ID.
+To retrieve information about an anime with ID 123:
-   - `/json/info/<anime_id>`: Get the anime information in JSON format.
-5. Integrate the API into your applications or services to fetch anime data programmatically.

-**Contributing:**
-Contributions to the Anime Info API are welcome!
-If you find any issues or have suggestions for improvements, please submit a pull request.
-Make sure to follow the contribution guidelines specified in the repository.

-**License:**
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).